 Various purities of platinum are currently legal for sale in Britain, these are 850, 900, 950 and 999 parts per thousand of platinum.
 By far the most popular and readily available quality is 950 purity.

 Palladium is a precious metal which has more recently become available for jewellery and rings and is now hallmarked in Britain.
-It is one of the newer noble metals, Palladium Wedding Ringdiscovered in 1802 by William Hyde Wallaston.
+It is one of the newer noble metals, discovered in 1802 by William Hyde Wallaston.
 Palladium is one of the platinum group of metals and is naturally white in colour.
 Palladium is also light and fairly hard wearing and has become a very popular choice for wedding rings as it is currently less expensive than 18ct white gold and will not require re-plating, due to it’s natural white colour.
 In fact, palladium is the precious metal which is usually added to gold to make 18ct white gold.

 Illustration 6: A palladium wedding ring with a brickwork design, one brick has been plated with rose gold to provide an attractive colour contrast.
 The colour of palladium is similar to platinum or rhodium plated white gold.
 (Ring design by Brown & Newirth)